Uruguay national cricket team

 The Uruguay national cricket team represents Uruguay in international cricket matches.
 They have mainly played against regional rivals Argentina, playing against them 29 times between 1868 and World War II, winning on six occasions.

-In 2018, the team finished second place in the annual South American Cricket Championship hosted in Colombia.
+In 2018, the team finished in second place, behind Mexico, in the annual South American Cricket Championship held in Colombia.
+In 2023, the team finished in second place in the South American Cricket Championship held in Buenos Aires, Argentina.

 History

 The Victoria Cricket Club was established as far back as 1842.
 Far away from home, in distant Montevideo, the expatriate Englishmen had yearned to play the familiar sports of their land.
 Hence, the local Uruguayans passing by often saw the foreigners indulging in the strange game of willow and leather.

 In 1861, the Victoria Cricket Club was re-established as the Montevideo Cricket Club (MVCC), and like any other Latin American cricket club, it branched into rugby, football, and gradually field hockey and tennis.
 In the World Rugby Museum of Twickenham, MVCC is listed as the eighth oldest rugby union club in the world, the oldest outside Europe.

 Cricket did maintain a toehold as well.
 In 1868, the Montevideo Cricket Club played against Argentina’s Buenos Aires Cricket Club in their home ground La Blanqueda, marking the first international match in South America.

 Ten years later, the club took on the crew of a visiting vessel in a football game — the first such match played in the land.
 And with that cricket took a backseat in the country.
-However, cricket teams of Montevideo — formed by appending a few players to the Montevideo Cricket Club — did take part in two matches against English sides.
+However, the cricket teams of Montevideo — formed by appending a few players to the Montevideo Cricket Club — did take part in two matches against English sides.

 The first was played at the Blanqueda ground over two days during the festival period in 1926, against a reasonably strong Marylebone Cricket Club (MCC) side.
 A figure as notable as Plum Warner led the team.
 Although 53 at that time, he was after all a former England captain.
 The team was loaded with experienced First-Class cricketers.
 Gubby Allen sat out for the match against Montevideo, but there was the England left-arm spinner Jack White and his guile was a bit too much for the local batsmen to handle.

 MCC batted first and Irish-born Hampshire batsman Tom Jameson notched up a hundred.
 Guy Jackson of Derbyshire and Warner hit half centuries before the innings was closed at 366 for seven.
 Not all the bowlers were butchered, though.
 The impressive medium pacer HL Pennock picked up five for 107.

 In response, Montevideo’s innings lasted only 19.3 overs.
 White was too classy for the local talent and only Pennock managed to enter double figures by scoring 12.
 White’s figures read seven for 27 in 9.3 overs and the total stuttered and stumbled to reach 64.